Real Estate Investment Trust (REIT)

 |AmFirst REIT||Office, Retail, Hotels||AMFIRST|

 |IGB REIT||Retail, Hotels||IGBREIT|

 |KLCC REIT||Retail, Office||KLCC|

 |Quill Capita Trust||Commercial, Carparks, Office, Industrial||QCAPITA|

 |Sunway REIT||Retail, Hotels, Office||SUNREIT|

 |YTL Hospitality REIT||Hotels||YTLREIT|

 I hope I’ve been able to shed some light on REITs in Malaysia.
 I am not against anyone purchasing a physical property on their own.
-Instead, one should always make their decisions based one as much information as possible and I believe REITs are a very viable and lucrative option in Malaysia.
+Instead, one should always make their decisions based one as much information as possible and I believe REITs are a very viable option in Malaysia.

 |Dividend yield: 5 - 7%||Rental yield: 3-5%|